The Most Efficient & Cost-Effective Way to Staff Your Startup Company

 Unless one of your superpowers is marketing, ( i.e. digital marketing and/or brand positioning), leveraging consultants (fractional labor force) to assist you with essential marketing elements is highly recommended at the early stages of your company.

 It’s crucial that you craft the right message to attract your core customer audience right out of the gates—it truly will be more than worth the investment in the price tag.
 It's akin to building muscle density as a teenager, which makes you stronger for the rest of your life.
 If you try too late in the game to 'get strong' on the marketing side, it will cost you a lot more time and money, without the benefit of a long history of compounded benefits.

 Key principle #3: Establish a growth strategy

-- In order to have a solid reference point to make hiring decisions, the most important starting point for R&D is for the founding team to determine its roadmap & budget.
-As much as possible, lock this in early as deviations from this plan will adversely affect your runway.
+In order to have a solid reference point to make hiring decisions, the most important starting point for research and development or R&D is for the founding team to determine its roadmap & budget.
+As much as possible, lock this in early because deviations from this plan will adversely affect your runway.

-- As the roadmap is gobbled up in a predictable manner, operational efficiency becomes a key metric that rises to the top.
-An analysis of talent compensation of 3rd party vendors/partners against the time-based equivalent compensation of employees will be key to determining when the tipping point will occur that makes it clear to hire internally.
+As the roadmap is gobbled up in a predictable manner, operational efficiency becomes a key metric that rises to the top.
+An analysis of talent compensation of third-party vendors/partners against the time-based equivalent compensation of employees will be key to determining when the tipping point will occur that makes it clear as to when you should hire internally.